Storage Analysis

 The Storage analysis screen is available at /workspace/:id/storage-analysis and can be reached from:

-- The workspace dashboard Storage usage widget via the Analysis link
+- The workspace dashboard Storage usage widget via the Storage analysis link (visible to organization admins only)

 How it works